backplane/testrig/README.md

 # wip: TestRig

-utility container for linting and testing existing uninstrumented python containers
+utility container for linting and testing existing uninstrumented Python containers

 We populate a persistent volume with linting and testing tools in a virtualenv.
 Next we test existing containers by attaching the volume to them and aiming the entrypoint at the volume.